 Resume tips to steer you on the right path:

-• If your resume sections aren’t in the recommended order, they may confuse ATS.
-Yet again, it’s best to stick to the standard.
-Try using our resume builder to ensure your structure is logical and readable.
+- If your resume sections aren’t in the recommended order, they may confuse ATS.
+Yet again, it’s best to stick to the standard by using an AI resume generator.

 Writing Your Teacher Resume